 The United Fresh Start Foundation is focused exclusively on increasing children’s access to fresh fruits and vegetables and inspiring the next generation to “choose fresh” whenever, and wherever, eating their next snack or meal.
 Working with the produce industry, local non-profits and allied businesses, the United Fresh Start Foundation is committed to helping today’s youth to achieve the public health goal of making half their plate fruits and vegetables in order to live longer and healthier lives.
 For a short video about the benefits of school salad bars and how you can get involved, click here.

 It’s summer and we can’t do summer without pasta salad.
-It’s quick and easy and makes for a great lunch, dinner or side dish at your next cookout.
+It’s quick and easy and makes for a great lunch, dinner or side dish at your next cookout or potluck!

-I started with some fresh greens from Organic Girl.
+I started with some fresh greens from Organic Girl for this Power Pasta Salad.
 I love Organic Girl because they have such a great variety of greens.
 They have everything from baby kale, to baby spinach to this super greens blend!

 - 2 cups blend of Organic Girl super greens and baby spring mix